 Why Should I Buy My Eyeglasses At An Optical Shop Rather Than Online?

 Obviously, buying products online is convenient.
 But for certain products, personal attention to your needs is more important than instant convenience.
-At Richens Eye Center, we strongly believe eyeglasses are one of those products.
+At Richens Eye Center, we strongly believe your Frames and the lenses inside are some of those products.

-Sure we sell eyeglasses in our three Richens Eye Center locations in St. George and Mesquite, but we’re more concerned with helping patients achieve the best vision possible.
-Personally fitting eyeglasses in our optical shops does just that.
+Sure we sell glasses in our Sunset and Mesquite Richens Eye Center locations, but we’re more concerned with helping patients achieve the best vision possible.
+Personally fitting your perfect frames in our optical shops does just that.
 This, of course, follows your professional eye exam to test your eyes and determine your refractive error (why you need eyeglasses).

-Eyeglasses aren’t like buying a shirt.
-Prescription glasses are a long-term purchase that will affect your vision all day every day.
+Frames and lenses aren’t like buying a shirt.
+They are a long-term purchase that will affect your vision all day every day.
 Is that something you really want to trust to an online store?